yihsianghsulab/ELX/README.md

  optional : -s starting position ; -e: # of SNPs for analysis
 ```
 Required:
-- -i:input dataset
+- -i:   input dataset
-- -o:output filename
+- -o:   output filename
 - -n:   number of permutation == 10^n

 Optional:
-- -s:skip number of lines from the beginning of input file
+- -s:   skip number of lines from the beginning of input file
-- -e:number of lines preferred to run in eLX
+- -e:   number of lines preferred to run in eLX

 ## Simple usage
 ```